16th Guards Fighter Aviation Division: World War II

-From 1945 to 1949, the regiments of the division included the 19th Guards Fighter Aviation Regiment, 20th Guards Fighter Aviation Regiment, and 152nd Fighter Aviation Regiment.
-152 IAP disbanded during this period and was replaced by 773 IAP.
-From its formation from the 258th Aviation Division, to February 1945, it was attached to 14th Army.
-It was then reassigned to the Belomorsky Military District until 1953.
-Thereafter it joined the 16th Air Army as part of the Group of Soviet Forces in Germany.
-Its headquarters was at Damgarten from October 1953 for many years.
-As a fighter formation in Germany it appears that it would have faced the NATO air forces in Allied Air Forces Central Europe had any conflict broken out.
+From 1945 to 1949 the division included: The 19th Guards Fighter Aviation Regiment, 20th Guards Fighter Aviation Regiment, and 152nd Fighter Aviation Regiment.
+During this period 152 IAP disbanded and was replaced by 773 IAP.
+Beginning with its formation from the 258th Aviation Division, until February 1945 The 16th Fighter Aviation Division was attached to the 14th Army.
+After this, it was then reassigned to the Belomorsky Military District where it served until 1953.
+In 1953 it was rolled into the 16th Air Army as part of the Group of Soviet Forces in Germany.
+The 16th Division headquarters were located at Damgarten from the unit's installation in Germany during October 1953 until the Soviet forces pulled out of the area subsequent to the Reunification of Germany which was finalized in 1993.
+As a frontline unit stationed in Germany during the Cold War it can be assumed that the 16th Fighter Aviation Division would have faced off against any action taken by NATO air forces in Allied Air Forces Central Europe in the event of conflict between the Soviet Union and NATO.